affinidi/affinidi-react-auth/README.md

 2. Install Affinidi CLI tool from the [here](https://dev.docs.affinidi.com/dev-tools/affinidi-cli/)

 ## Applications folder structure
-Below the folder structure we are going to create, where our entire code resides `affinidi-apps` is main root folder, `client-app` is frontend react app and `server-app` is our backend API.
+Below is the folder structure we are going to create, where our entire code resides `affinidi-apps` is main root folder, `client-app` is frontend react app and `server-app` is our backend API.
 ```
 - affinidi-apps